Microsoft Teams Logo

 An internal campaign-turned-public

 Employee-focused hashtag campaigns can also turn into a public campaign.
-The #ownie campaign by METRO Cash & Carry, designed for their worldwide event Own Business Day, is a stunning example of it.
+The #ownie campaign by METRO Cash & Carry, designed for their worldwide event Own Business Day, is a great example.

 The second phase took the campaign public and engaged more than 19k business owners from 13 countries.
 It gave both METRO employees and METRO customers a chance to demonstrate pride in what they do, connect with other people, and share the joy of a long-term partnership.
 And, METRO reached its primary goal of engaging both employees and customers and turning them into brand ambassadors.